 - 1. Install eave trim, valley trim prior to panel installation. - 2.
 Always install your panels into the prevailing wind. - 3.
-Align the edge of the first panel with the alignment line constructed along the gable end.
-Allow the panel to overhang the eave 1 to $2^{\prime\prime}$.
+Align the edge of the first panel with the alignment line constructed along thegable end.
+Allow the panel to overhang the eave 1 to 2".
 (If venting through the ridge make sure you hold the underlayment down 2" from the ridge.
-Also make sure your decking is 2" down from the top of the ridge on both sides.
-Doing this will allow for air circulation in the attic space.)

-- 4. After the first panel is properly aligned, Fasten per the fasteners placement and spacing guide on page 7. - a.
+Also, make sure your decking is 2" down from the top of the ridge on both sides.
+Doing this will allow for air circulation in the attic space.) - 4.
+After the first panel is properly aligned, Fasten per the fasteners placement and spacing guide on page 7. - a.
 (Lay down second and third panels, check the alignment, and be sure they are square.)
 You may have to stretch or shrink the panel by either pulling the top or bottom of the panel to make up the distance needed to be square.
-If you have over a 1⁄4" to make up it is best to stretch or shrink the panel over the next few panels.
+If you have over a 1⁄4" to make up it is best to stretch or shrink the panel over the next few panels. - 5.
+After the panels are installed, you can install the rest of your trim and flashing.
+Start at the eave edges and work your way up.
+For example, place your gable trim starting at the bottom edge and work towards ridge.
+If pieces must be overlapped; a 2" minimum is recommended.
+Once the gable trim is installed, you may then install the ridge cap.
+Please see trim details on how each piece of trim is installed.